Benzotriazole: Acid-base behavior

 BTA is a weak Bronsted acid with a pK_{a} = 8.2.
-It is a weak Brønsted base, as indicated by the low pK_{a} < 0 of its conjugate acid, [HBTA]^{+}.
+It is a weak Brønsted base, as indicated by the low pK_{a} < 0 of its conjugate acid, [HBTA](+).

-It is also a Lewis base, binding Lewis acids at the C-N=N center.
-A variety coordination complexes are known such as the tetrahedral 2:1 derivative with zinc chloride, ZnCl_{2}(BTA)_{2}.
+It is also a Lewis base, binding Lewis acids at the C\sN=N center.
+A variety coordination complexes are known such as the tetrahedral 2:1 derivative with zinc chloride, ZnCl2(BTA)2.
 In some complexes, BTA binds metals as its conjugate base forming polymers and oligomers.
 It binds to copper surfaces, serving as a corrosion inhibitor.

 N-alkylation

-Deprotonation of BTA followed by treament with alkyl halides gives a mixture of 1- and 2-alkyl derivatives.
+Deprotonation of BTA followed by treatment with alkyl halides gives a mixture of 1- and 2-alkyl derivatives.
 Aromatic aldehydes (ArCHO) in the presence of ethanol gives benzotriazole-based N,O-acetals: